santiago298r/cat-paywall-compose/README.md

 The pattern in which state flows downward and events flow upward is known as **unidirectional data flow (UDF)**.
 This architecture promotes a clear separation of concerns and predictable UI behavior through the following structure:

 - The **ViewModel** serves as the source of truth for the UI state, transforming application data into a format suitable for rendering.
-- **UI** elements observes this state and render the content accordingly.
+- **UI** elements observe this state and render the content accordingly.
 - When a user interacts with the UI elements, events are sent upward to the ViewModel.
 - The **ViewModel** processes these events, updates the state as needed, and the new state is emitted back to the UI.
 - This cycle repeats for every event that results in a state change.